Skip to main content

 Begin typing to search, use arrow keys to navigate, use enter to select

-Since the 1970s, government regulation, consumer lawsuits, and public awareness campaigns have drastically reduced the risk of lead poisoning.
-However, knowing where lead can be found may help eliminate its risk to you and your family altogether.
+Since the 1970s, government regulations, consumer lawsuits, and public awareness campaigns have drastically reduced the risk of lead poisoning.
+However, knowing where to find lead can help eliminate its danger to you and your family.

-This article discusses a brief overview of lead contamination, including sources, health risks, regulations, and lawsuits.
+This article discusses lead contamination, including sources, health risks, regulations, and lawsuits.

 At Home